dshuffma-ibm/intern-training-2016/README.md

 Hey there, lets first setup some IBM accounts and then get your laptop ready for development life.

+You will not have Wi-Fi on your laptop until we set that up later.
+For the time being take an ethernet cord on your desk and plug into your laptop and one of the jacks behind your desk.
+Only one of the jacks works and it should be the bottom left one.
+[to do get a picture]

 ## 0. Signing up and Registering for Required Accounts

 This section will help you obtain the usernames and passwords you need for the various IBM services that are required for this training.